 Short Term 12 is bookended with two stories, both told by Mason (John Gallagher Jr.) with great relish.
-The first describes an instance where Mason defecated in his pants in front of one of the kids and the second one is about one of the kids and his success post his stay at Short Term 12.
-These two stories show the success of Short Term 12, as it’s focus moves from the staff to the residents.
-We begins by watching the staff deal with the residents and their own problems, but as the movie progresses, we realize that they may be beyond help.
+The first describes an instance where Mason defecated in his pants in front of one of the kids, and the second one is about one of the kids and his success post-stay at Short Term 12.
+These two stories show the success of Short Term 12, as its focus moves from the staff to the residents.
+We begin by watching the staff deal with the residents and their own problems, but as the movie progresses, we realize that they may be beyond help.
 They’re not, but they are at an age where starting again and forgiveness is much more difficult to come by.
 The salvation of these people, and indeed all people, lies with the children.
 Life may have dealt them a bum hand, but they have the ability to rise above it and change the situation.

 Short Term 12 manipulates you emotionally.
 Life has a habit of doing that too.
-It takes you on not just one or two, but multiple roller coasters rides.
-This is not an easy sit, but it is not excruciating either, the laughs are just as potent as the tears.
+It takes you on not just one or two, but multiple roller coaster rides.
+This is not an easy sit, but it is not excruciating either.
+The laughs are just as potent as the tears.
 The performances are stellar, but it is the work of Cretton that guides Short Term 12 with a steady hand.
-Cretton embraces emotion and by doing so, fills his characters with love.
-Moments of melodrama between Grace and Mason come off just as genuine as scenes of real life tragedy.
-Some movies put you through the wringer and leave you cold and empty at the end, you’ve got nothing left to give.
+Cretton embraces emotion and, by doing so, fills his characters with love.
+Moments of melodrama between Grace and Mason come off just as genuine as scenes of real-life tragedy.
+Some movies put you through the wringer and leave you cold and empty at the end.
+You’ve got nothing left to give.
 Short Term 12 manages to find one last high note to go out on.
 You’re not quite sure how they did it, but you walk out of the theater with a smile on your face and a feeling that everyone is going to be okay.
 That’s not an easy thing to do.
 Short Term 12 is one of the best movies of the year.
 To miss it would be a crime.

 Short Term 12 (2013)